unjs/lmify/README.md

 ### `addGranter(fn)`

-Add a granter function to ask user before installing packages.
+Add a granter function to ask the user before installing packages.

 This function accepts an array of packages to be added and should return `Promise<Boolean>`.

-Wihout a granter, install imediatelly adds package.
+Without a granter, install immediately adds package.

-If multiple granter added, first response will be used (either deny or allow).
+If multiple granters added, the first response will be used (either deny or allow).

 ```js
 const { addGranter } = require('lmify')